Perfect ring

-In the area of abstract algebra known as ring theory, a left perfect ring is a type of ring in which all left modules have projective covers.
+In the area of abstract algebra known as ring theory, a left perfect ring is a type of ring over which all left modules have projective covers.
 The right case is defined by analogy, and the condition is not left-right symmetric; that is, there exist rings which are perfect on one side but not the other.
 Perfect rings were introduced in Bass's book.

 A semiperfect ring is a ring over which every finitely generated left module has a projective cover.
 This property is left-right symmetric.

 Perfect ring

 Definitions

-The following equivalent definitions of a left perfect ring R are found in Aderson and Fuller:
+The following equivalent definitions of a left perfect ring R are found in Anderson and Fuller: